StartupLabJYU/gardenparty-2024/README.md

 - To add dependencies, use command `poetry add <package>`
 - To install dependencies, use command `poetry install`
 - To run the app, use command `poetry run uvicorn gardenparty.voting:app --reload`

+if no poetry but conda in use then do:
+- pip install -e .
+- uvigorn gardenparty.voting:app --reload (you may have to be in the folder src/gardenparty)